-- Duplicate posts are not allowed.
+- Duplicate announcements are not allowed within the same semester.
 The form itself will automatically reject any post with a duplicate title and post content.

-- If you need to make additional posts on the same subject, you can do so only if the post contains new details, updates, or changes.
+- If you need to make additional posts on the same subject, you can do so only if the post contains changes.
+Such as cancellations or time and location changes.

-- All posts must be submitted before noon in order to be published that day.
+- All posts must be submitted before noon in order to be published that day for the following email.
 Only posts that have been approved and published at the time the Tech Times email edition is built will be included in the email edition.
 Email editions are built the business day prior to the day email editions are sent.

 If a post must be scheduled for a specific email edition of Tech Times, consult the guide to scheduling submissions below.
-It is the responsibility of the submitter to select the date of a Monday, Wednesday, or Thursday edition that suits them best.
+It is the responsibility of the submitter to select the date that suits them best.